Improving the Health and Well-being of Afghan Refugee and Immigrant community

 Who we are:

 SEHAT Initiative (SI), a project of the Public Health Institute (PHI), has been established in response to the humanitarian and healthcare needs of refugee and immigrant populations.
-The focus of SI is to improve the health and well-being of refugee and immigrant populations in California and throughout the United States.
+SI focuses on improving the health and well-being of the Afghan refugee and immigrant population in California and throughout the United States.
 Founded by medical and public health experts from within the refugee and immigrant community, SI serves as a crucial bridge between refugees and immigrants and their wider medical and social environment.
 SEHAT (صحت), the Arabic/Afghan word for health, foretells a healthy beginning of a new life in the United States.
 SI projects are implemented in close collaboration with refugees and immigrants, community-based organizations, researchers, and academic institutions.

 Why we are needed: